Doremidd/OKTherapy/README.md

 - GEMINI (email template)

 - We also vastly improved our matching algorithm by introducing a ranking system.
 For each set of therapists that were returned by our matching algorithm we further gave them a score from 0 to 1.
 The score was based on factors like how many of the users preferred certifications a therapist has or how many of the users preferred therapy methods a therapist offered.
 Then we ranked each therapists on how many they offered and picked out therapists that most closely resemble a users needs.
-Furthermore, we added a location feature where using the cordinated of a users entered location, we would try to find therapist most closely related to them.
+Furthermore, we added a location feature where using the coordinates of a users entered location, we would try to find therapist most closely related to them.

 ### Next Steps